This course will involve a number of instructional methods, such as the following:

 - Identify the various components and functions of the self.

-- Describe how cultural identity affects social cognition.
+- Describe how cultural background affects social cognition.

 - Apply principles of social cognition to real-world events.